CHAPTER

 FILOGNOSTIC TRANSLATION

-I shall now describe, o best of the Bhâratas, that time at which different kinds of mystics having departed attain and for sure to that time do or do not return.
+I shall now describe, oh best of the Bhâratas, that time at which different kinds of mystics having departed attain and for sure to that time do or do not return.

 FILOGNOSTIC TRANSLATION

-O best of the Pândavas, let me now describe the times to you of leaving this world at which the ones successful in uniting the consciousness do return or else do not return.
+Oh best of the Pândavas, let me now describe to you the times of leaving this world at which the ones successful in uniting consciousness return or else do not return.
 (Sanskrit & tradition)

 Those persons who know the Absolute and leave during the fire of daylight with a waxing moon during the six months when the sun passes the north, reach the Supreme Spirit.